Microsoft Entra ID

 removed.
 If you want to activate the new certificate immediately, first

-reconfigure the Cluvio SSO configuration by selecting Reload Metadata
+reconfigure the Cluvio SSO configuration by selecting Reload Metadata.
+The new

 certificate should be picked up and you should see an indication that the